murar8/stm32-HD44780/README.md

 ## API documentation

-Docs are available at https://murar8.github.io/stm32-HD44780
+Documentation for the latest version is available at https://murar8.github.io/stm32-HD44780 If you want to read the documentation for a specific version you can append the version tag to the url.
+Example: https://murar8.github.io/stm32-HD44780/v0.1.0

 ## Usage examples